UiOHive/SnowyOwl/README.md

 ## TODO:
+- [ ] Send email if no tif to compile into NetCDF at end of day (as a daily failure check)
 - [ ] change logic of pi reboot.
 Find out if rebooting lidar can solve the connection problem (currently rebooting every 30min)
 - [ ] htere seem to be prb de timestamo, at least for the first test.
 Check the DEMs are named properly.
 Check this out
 - [ ] find out where the Campbell laser is pointing out to recenter the pointcloud crop on it